The Blackened Air

 The Blackened Air is the second album by American singer-songwriter Nina Nastasia.
 It was released in 2002 by Touch and Go Records.
 The album was recorded almost completely live, with the band set up in a semi-circle in one corner of the studio, over a six-day period in 2001 at Steve Albini's Electrical Audio Studios in Chicago.
 The final track, "That's All There Is", was held over from sessions for her debut, Dogs.

+The album's cover was painted by Nastasia's father Jim, and was inspired by the album track "Ocean".

 Track listing

 All songs written by Nina Nastasia.